AI21Labs/hf-finetune-sagemaker/README.md

 # hf-finetune-sagemaker

-This code allows you to fully finetune a model using aws's multi nodes and fsdp configuration for big models.
+This code allows you to fully finetune a model via Hugging Face using aws's multi nodes and fsdp configuration for big models.

 ## Requirements